-- 2. Pursuant to Section 4.1 of the UDO Zoning Administration Manual, any alterations to the tree save area in Tier 3 and Tier 4 Place Types shall be accomplished without mechanized tools and vehicular equipment and made of organic, environmentally friendly materials, unless otherwise approved by the Chief Urban Forester.
+environmentally friendly materials, unless otherwise approved by the Chief Urban Forester.
 For sites located in Tier 1 or Tier 2 Place Types, alterations to the tree save area do not have to meet the above standard.
 However, if alterations are made or amenities are added, these changes shall be made in a manner that is not detrimental to the saved trees or their critical root zone.
-Alterations and addition of any amenities shall be approved by the Chief Urban Forester. - 3.
-Any tree save area less than 30 feet in width shall be delineated on site with boundary and property lines by a licensed surveyor prior to the first submittal of plans. - 4.
+Alterations and addition of any amenities shall be approved by the Chief Urban Forester.

+- 3. Any tree save area less than 30 feet in width shall be delineated on site with boundary and property lines by a licensed surveyor prior to the first submittal of plans. - 4.
 No structure shall be allowed within ten feet of the tree save area.
-A building restriction note shall be indicated on the record plat pursuant to Section 4.1 of the UDO Zoning Administration Manual.
+A building restriction note shall be indicated on the record plat pursuant to the Charlotte Tree Manual.
 For sites located in Tier 1 or Tier 2 Place Types, the ten foot building restriction may be counted toward the tree save area requirement as long as this area continuously and directly abuts a tree save area and remains pervious.
 However, regulatory trees may not be planted within this ten foot building restriction area. - 5.
-Additional amenity elements including, but not limited to, benches, trails, gazebos, sheds, fences, may be permitted by the Chief Urban Forester pursuant to Section 4.1 of the UDO Zoning Administration Manual. - 6.
+Tree save areas shall be free of all structures and utilities.
+Additional amenity elements including, but not limited to, benches, trails, gazebos, sheds, fences, may be permitted by the Chief Urban Forester pursuant to the Charlotte Tree Manual. - 6.
 Tree save areas may include areas dedicated to Mecklenburg County Park and Recreation for greenways or parks or the City of Charlotte for the Tree Canopy Preservation Program, Urban Arboretum Trail, or other City trail projects.
 Dedicated tree save areas may include passive use recreation areas and additional amenity elements per Section 20.15.E.5 and per special agreement between the City and Mecklenburg County Park and Recreation.
-Greenway placement, trail placement, park design, and final location of all amenity elements shall be coordinated with the Chief Urban Forester pursuant to Section 4.1 of the UDO Zoning Administration Manual so that the effective tree save area required is achieved and maintained. - 7.
-Tree save areas on sites in Tier 1, 2, and 3 Place Types or nonresidential sites in Tier 4 Place Types may include existing tree canopy which overhangs existing underground utility easements based upon adherence to Section 4.1 of the UDO Zoning Administration Manual and approval by the Chief Urban Forester. - 8.
+Greenway placement, trail placement, park design, and final location of all amenity elements shall be coordinated with the Chief Urban Forester pursuant to the Charlotte Tree Manual so that the effective tree save area required is achieved and maintained. - 7.
+Tree save areas on sites in Tier 1, 2, and 3 Place Types or nonresidential sites in Tier 4 Place Types may include existing tree canopy which overhangs existing underground water, sewer, or storm water utility easements based upon adherence to the Charlotte Tree Manual and approval by the Chief Urban Forester. - 8.
 Tree save areas may include the planting of small maturing trees in accordance with Duke Energy's, or its successor's, approved planting list, within 25 feet of power distribution lines.
-This allowance shall only be granted where planting is in adherence with Section 4.1 of the UDO Zoning Administration Manual and approved by the Chief Urban Forester. - 9.
-In local historic districts designated by a Historic District Overlay (Section 14.1) and Neighborhood Character Overlay Districts as designated by a Neighborhood Character Overlay (Section 14.2), the requirements of overlay districts apply in addition to the regulations of this section.
+This allowance shall only be granted where planting is in adherence with the Charlotte Tree Manual and approved by the Chief Urban Forester. - 9.
+In local historic districts designated by a Historic District Overlay (Section 14.2) and Neighborhood Character Overlay Districts as designated by a Neighborhood Character Overlay (Section 14.3), the requirements of overlay districts apply in addition to the regulations of this section.